-In order to make the initial settling into Reception as easy and as stress-free as possible, the children are admitted in two groups on a part-time basis for one week After the first week, if the children are happy and secure in school, they will attend for morning and their lunch.
+In order to make the initial settling into Reception as easy and as stress-free as possible, the children are admitted in two groups on a part-time basis for the first week.
+After the first week, if the children are happy and secure in school, they will attend for morning and their lunch.
 After this the children will stay full time.
 This makes it easier for the children to become familiar with new staff and new routines within a smaller group.
 During this period our staff will have the opportunity to get to know the children and to carry out observations and assessments which inform our planning.

-Before the summer holidays the children will have had several opportunities to meet their new teachers and to visit their new classrooms.
+Before the summer holidays the children will have had an opportunity to meet their new teachers and to visit their new classrooms.
 However, although every effort is made to make the transition into Reception as easy for your child as possible there are some children who dislike change and who may get upset at first.

-On the first week parents/carers are asked to bring the children to the classroom where they are met by their teachers.
+On the first day parents/carers can bring the children to the classroom (located on the Reception yard) where they are met by their teachers.
 The children are then shown where their named coat-pegs are in the cloakroom.
 They hang up their coats and go into the classroom.
-After the first week the children line up in the Reception playground and are brought into school by their teachers.
+After this, the children will line up in the Reception playground and are brought into school by their teachers.
 This procedure is used because the cloakroom areas are quite small and cannot accommodate all of the children and all of the parents together.